dwoll/DVHmetrics/README.md

 # Required packages

 `MeshAgreement` heavily relies on packages developed by Stéphane Laurent, which build on package [RcppCGAL](https://CRAN.R-project.org/package=RcppCGAL) to enable the functionality from the [CGAL](https://www.cgal.org/) library for computational geometry.
-Some of these packages are currently only available from GitHub:
+The second back-end for geometry calculations is the [VCG Library](http://www.vcglib.net/).
+Some requried packages are currently only available from GitHub:

   * [SurfaceReconstruction](https://github.com/stla/SurfaceReconstruction)
   * [Boov](https://github.com/stla/Boov)